weavermarquez/agent-o-rama/README.md

 ## Overview

-LLMs are powerful but inherently unpredictable, so building applications with LLMs that are helpful and performant with minimal hallucination requires being extensive testing and monitoring.
+LLMs are powerful but inherently unpredictable, so building applications with LLMs that are helpful and performant with minimal hallucination requires extensive testing and monitoring.
 Agent-o-rama addresses this by making evaluation and observability a first-class part of the development process, not an afterthought.

 Agent-o-rama is deployed onto your own infrastructure on a [Rama cluster](https://redplanetlabs.com/).
 Rama is free to use for clusters up to two nodes and can scale to thousands with a commercial license.
 Every part of Agent-o-rama is built-in and requires no other dependency besides Rama, including high-performance, durable, and replicated storage of any data model that can be used as part of agents.
 Agent-o-rama also integrates seamlessly with any other tool, such as databases, vector stores, external APIs, or anything else.
 Unlike hosted observability tools, all data and traces stay within your infrastructure.